 Hello, I’m Martin Jeffrey, and Hrtfl.net is my place on the internet where I share my experience, thoughts and processes to help others with their mental health, well-being and to reconnect with both the internal and external friendships that they have lost.
 This might be the loss of identity that comes through being someone to many people, from family to business.
 A loss of friendship with the greater world, society, the environment can all occur under our noses.
-I use Heartfulness, Contemplation and Stillness to build the bridges back to who we can be.
+By being Heartful with Contemplation and Stillness to build the bridges back to who we can be.

 You have to bring a little bit of silence into your life.
 Taking the headphones out of your ears and starting to pay attention to what’s speaking to you.